 - Heat the oil in a heavy-based saucepan or karahi over medium heat, until the impurities smoke off and the oil becomes colourless.
-Remove from the heat and allow the oil to cool before the next step to prevent the spices burning.
+Remove from the heat and allow the oil to cool before the next step to prevent the spices from burning.

 - Reduce the heat to medium-low, replace the pan on the heat, then add the turmeric and chilli powder and cook for one minute.

-- Add the onions and salt.
+- Add the onions and sprinkle with salt.
 Cook for ten minutes or until the onions have softened.